Tommimon/add-to-desktop/README.md

 folders let's use the gnome application launcher that already groups all our apps.

-This extension adds a new line to the app context menu in the application launcher, the new entry (`Add to Desktop`) if clicked automatically creates a desktop shortcut to the app.
+This extension adds a new line to the app context menu in the application launcher, the new entry ('Add to Desktop') if clicked automatically creates a desktop shortcut to the app.
 This step may require your root password.

-When you have your shortcut on the desktop you still have to enable it with right-click and `Allow Launching` as if you create the shortcut manually.
+When you have your shortcut on the desktop you still have to enable it with right-click and 'Allow Launching' as if you create the shortcut manually.

 ## Dependencies
 This extension needs the [desktop-icons](https://extensions.gnome.org/extension/1465/desktop-icons/)